by Ryan Wong

 heads face-down through the burning in our throats.

-the blood on our knuckles is wine—
+[the blood on our knuckles is wine—

-mulled, pooling under the alleyway concrete since winter came and left.
+mulled, pooling under the alleyway

-[here lies the colour of the earth.
+here lies the color of the earth.

 i saw it drain from their eyes.]